gaoag/dj-markov/README.md

 ## An encouraging message from DJ MARKOV:

-Life is a dance floor.
-Have fun with it :^)
+Life is a dance floor; you don't need to be a great dancer, just an enthusiastic one :-)

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Bjt7mDVCLtk
 " target="_blank"><img src="http://img.youtube.com/vi/Bjt7mDVCLtk/0.jpg"